 - Cytarabine (Ara-c)

-Depending on the subtype of NHL and whether the lymphoma is present in the cerebrospinal fluid, chemotherapy may be administered directly into the spinal fluid during a lumbar puncture.
+Chemotherapy is often given directly into a vein (IV) but if lymphoma is present in the cerebrospinal fluid (CSF), chemotherapy may be given directly into the spinal fluid during a lumbar puncture (LP).
 This is called intrathecal chemotherapy.
-It is given in conjunction with standard chemotherapy, even when lymphoma cells are not seen in the spinal fluid during the initial staging evaluation.
+It is given along with standard chemotherapy, even when lymphoma cells are not seen in the spinal fluid during the initial staging evaluation.
 Intrathecal chemotherapy is used preventatively to decrease the risk of the lymphoma coming back in the central nervous system.

 One of the most important aspects of the treatment process is monitoring the individual patient's response.
 While we know what medicines work for most children with NHL, currently we cannot predict with complete certainty which lymphomas will respond.
-During treatment, the oncology team will get imaging tests (mostly CT scans and sometimes PET scans) to evaluate how well the lymphoma is responding.
-If the response is slow or not complete, changes to the treatment plan may be made to see if alternative chemotherapy agents will be effective.
+During treatment, the oncology team will get imaging tests (mostly CT scans and sometimes PET scans) to see how well the lymphoma is responding.
+If the response is slow or not complete, changes to the treatment plan may be made.

 What if NHL comes back after treatment?

 After therapy is over, children who have been treated for NHL are monitored every several months with labs, imaging tests, and physical examinations to determine if the lymphoma is coming back (relapsing).
 The highest risk for relapse is in the first two years after the end of treatment, but can occur later.
-Relapsed NHL can be more difficult to treat and get to remission than initial NHL, and typically involves more intensive therapy—often with different medications than those used initially.
-If another remission is achieved, many patients will require a bone marrow transplant and radiation to optimize their chance of cure.
+Relapsed NHL can be harder to treat and get to remission than initial NHL, and typically involves more intensive therapy—often with different medications than those used at first.
+If another remission is achieved, many patients will require a bone marrow transplant and radiation.
 The bone marrow transplant will either use the patient's own cells to help them recover from very high doses of chemotherapy (autologous transplant) or bone marrow cells from another person (allogeneic transplant).
-The choice of whether to use bone marrow transplant and which type is appropriate is highly individualized, and depends on the subtype of NHL, the timing of relapse, response to treatment, availability of donors, among many others.
+The choice of whether to use bone marrow transplant and which type is highly individualized, and depends on the subtype of NHL, the timing of relapse, response to treatment, availability of donors, among many others.

 There are clinical research trials for most types of cancer, and every stage of the disease.
 Clinical trials are designed to determine the value of specific treatments.
 Trials are often designed to treat a certain stage of cancer, either as the first form of treatment offered, or as an option for treatment after other treatments have failed to work.
 They can be used to evaluate medications or treatments to prevent cancer, detect it earlier, or help manage side effects.
 Clinical trials are extremely important in furthering our knowledge of disease.
 It is through clinical trials that we know what we do today, and many exciting new therapies are currently being tested.
 Talk to your provider about participating in clinical trials in your area.
 You can also explore currently open clinical trials using the OncoLink Clinical Trials Matching Service.